What Is Hepatitis B?

-- Interferon alfa (Intron A, Roferon A, Sylatron).
-This medicine boosts your immune system.
-You take it as a shot for at least 6 months.
-It doesn’t cure the disease.
-It treats liver inflammation.
-Long-acting interferon, peginterferon alfa2a (Pegasys, Pegasys Proclick), can also help.
+- Pegylated Interferon (Pegasys) Long-acting interferon, is given by injection once a week usually for 6 months to a year.
 But this drug can make you feel bad all over or depressed, and it can and zap your appetite.
 It also lowers your white blood cell count, which makes it harder to fight off infection.

 - Telbivudine (Tyzeka) is an antiviral medication.
 Resistance to this medication is common.

 - Tenofovir alafenamide (Vemlidy).
 These tablets are taken 6 to 12 months.